lambduli/lambduli/README.md

 _Minilog_ is not the first project in a line of relational/logic languages.
 In the past, I've implemented a small relational language [Monolog](https://github.com/lambduli/monolog).
-Back then, I didn't know how to implement the _unification_ in a sensible way.
+But back then, I didn't know how to implement the _unification_ in a sensible way.
 So, while the _Minilog_ implements unification according to _Martelli and Montanari_, the first project keeps around sort of a _unification context_ making it very impractical and inefficient.